carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 fn Wiz() { ... }
 ```

-We could remove `namespace` from the `package` keyword, requiring syntax like:
+We could remove `namespace` from the `package` keyword, which would mean there
+would no longer be file-scoped namespaces.
+Specifying child namespaces would
+always be required, for example:

 ```carbon
 package Foo;